 Link individual and organisational goals

-Effective goal setting can also occur when there is a clear link between Divisional, Team and Individual goals to the organisational strategy.
-When employees can identify what they do and how they contribute to the larger organisational purpose, it can align with their intrinsic motivators and encourage innovation, creativity and self-actualization.
-It is also important to be clear as to what are individual goals, what are team goals and what are Divisional goals when these are being set as these will all have differing inputs, outputs and outcomes.
+Effective goal setting can also occur when there is a clear link between divisional, team and individual goals to the organisational strategy.
+When employees can identify what they do and how they contribute to the larger organisational purpose, it can align with their intrinsic motivators and encourage innovation, creativity and self-actualisation.
+It is also important to be clear as to what are individual goals, what are team goals and what are divisional goals when these are being set as these will all have differing inputs, outputs and outcomes.

 Consider collaborative goals